Tidal disruptions of close white dwarf binaries by intermediate mass black holes: Methodology

 In the Top Left Panel of Figure \ref{trajlz}, we show the individual test particle trajectories of the binary system for prograde motion.
 Here, the binary system undergoes tidal break-up, i.e., disintegrates from a bound system to two individual particles evolving independently around the BH.
 Typically, in case of actual binary stars, one star is tidally captured by the BH, while the other star is ejected, potentially as a HVS.
 In the Schwarzschild background, the captured star settles into an elliptical orbit with low eccentricity, whereas in the Newtonian case, it follows a highly eccentric orbit.
 The ejected star in both backgrounds continues along a parabolic trajectory.
 This picture changes in retrograde motion, as shown in the Bottom Left Panel of Figure \ref{trajlz}.
 After passing the pericentre, the binary system does not become unbound.
 We observe that the binary test particle trajectories revolve around each other, indicating that the particles continue to orbit each other with varying binary orbits.
 This is reflective of the known fact that binaries in retrograde motion are more stable \citep{Sari}.
 One interesting aspect of these binaries is that, as the particles revolve around each other, their orbital energies oscillate, causing them to become periodically bound and unbound.
 We will explore this phenomenon further in the future scope of our work.

 To complement this picture, we also show the evolution of the binary’s angular momentum before and after the pericenter passage in the Right Panel of Figure \ref{trajlz}.
 In the retrograde case, we observe a sudden increase in angular momentum at the pericenter, effectively causing the binary to become temporarily prograde.
 As the system moves away from the BH, it gradually restores its original (retrograde) angular momentum state.
-On the other hand, in the prograde motion, the angular momentum increases further at periastron, resulting in a high centrifugal force that facilitates the separation of the stars.
+On the other hand, in the prograde motion, the angular momentum increases further at periastron, resulting in a high centrifugal force that facilitates the separation of the stars. \tb{The increasing trend in the angular momentum after the pericentre passage is a consequence of the Hills mechanism \cite{Hills}.
+In this process, one star becomes bound to the BH while the other is ejected, leading to a continuous increase in the magnitude of the binary’s angular momentum as the separation between the two stars grows progressively larger.}